How To Safely and Successfully Wild Camp

 Also called free camping, freedom camping or wilding, wild camping means different things to different people.

-In this blog I share our tips for how we wild camped successfully in 275 stopping spots during our first year of travels through sixteen European countries.
+In this blog I share our tips for how we wild camped successfully in hundreds of stopping spots during our two years plus of travels through thirty European countries.
 I will share with you places to dump black water (toilet), where we found water, and most importantly how we keep safe.
 I will also show you how we insert two different GPS coordinates into our Garmin and share the technology we use to find great spots for where to wild camp.

 For us, wilding is not about being out in the bush surrounded by bears and moose but is when we find a place to stay for the night, away from the usual options of campervan parking, Aires, and camping grounds.
 We may be parked on wasteland, car parks, laybys, picnic spots, or any other area of open and preferably flat ground we can find.
 We might be near the beach, in the mountains, overlooking lakes, beside a motorway, at a marina, or down a road out in the country.
 Anywhere really where it is free to stay the night and suitable for parking and sleeping.
 There are usually no facilities like electricity or places to dump your black or grey water in these areas, so it’s important that you are self-sufficient.
 If you are lucky you might find a rubbish bin and a fresh water tap.